AndreMonc/BOW_Quiz/README.md

 ##Software Requirements
 - Python 3.
 We recommend the Anaconda package of Python 3.5 downloadable for free [here](https://www.continuum.io/downloads).
 - PopART.
 Downloadable for free [here](http://popart.otago.ac.nz/downloads.shtml).
-- Bokeh.
+- Latest version of Bokeh.
 More information on how to download for free [here](http://bokeh.pydata.org/en/latest/docs/installation.html).